Air Training Corps: Uniform

 In No. 3 Service Dress staff and cadets wear Tactical Recognition Flashes (TRF) on the right arm, formerly Officers wore the RAF tactical recognition flash, Adult Warrant Officers and Senior Non-Commissioned Officers wore the RAFAC Staff formation flash, and cadets wore RAFAC Cadet formation flash consisting of the former Air Cadets logo above the RAF logo in subdued colours on a green background.
 In 2024 the RAF Air Cadets adopted a new Tactical Recognition Flash (TRF) which features an eagle and the lettering "RAF" above the eagle, and "AIR CADETS" below the eagle all in gold, against the RAF TRF background.
 This new TRF is worn by all members of the organisation, staff and cadets.

 Squadron insignia

-The first fifty Air Training Corps squadrons that were formed retain an 'F' to show they are 'founder' squadrons, e.g., 10F (Luton) Squadron, 48F (Hampstead) Squadron, or 1F (City of Leicester) Squadron.
+The first fifty Air Training Corps squadrons that were formed retain an 'F' to show they are 'founder' squadrons, e.g. 1F (City of Leicester) Squadron.

 Activities

 Grob Viking T1 gliders of the Air Training Corps.

 An Air Training Corps marching band from City of York Squadron.

 An Air Training Corps formation of former and current aircraft used to provide Air Experience Flights to cadets, RIAT 2011.

 Air Cadets stall at the 2009 Southport Air Show, Merseyside, England.

 ATC activities which include annual camps, in the UK and overseas, are intended to help develop teamwork as well as leadership skills.

 One large annual camp is the Royal International Air Tattoo (RIAT) camp held annually in July for the major airshow at RAF Fairford.
 Each year, cadets aged above 16 years and their staff spend between one and three weeks, carrying out essential work in the preparation, and the subsequent taking-down of the infrastructure for RIAT.